 Dale Chihuly, Chandelier, Vitreograph, Edition of 50, 36 x 30 inches

-We are thrilled to be exhibiting Dale Chihuly's intriguing work in conjunction with the Chihuly installation at the Biltmore Estate!
-The Chihuly work can be seen at Momentum Gallery, along with the memorable work of Therman Statom, July 1st - August 25th, 2018, as part of the Summer of Glass 2018.
-The show opens with an Artist Reception on July 1st, from 5-8pm.
+We are thrilled to be exhibiting Dale Chihuly's intriguing work to commemorate the Chihuly installation at the Biltmore Estate!
+The Chihuly work can be seen at Momentum Gallery, along with the memorable work of Therman Statom, as part of the Summer of Glass 2018.
+The show opens with a reception on July 1st, from 5-8pm.
 Wine, beer, and light refreshments will be provided.
 This event is free and open to the public.
 All are welcome.
+Come see Chihuly's work in our downtown Asheville art gallery through August 25th.

 Dale Chihuly, Persians, Vitreograph, Edition of 50, 36 x 30 inches

-Momentum Gallery will be exhibiting hand-selected glass pieces by Dale Chihuly in addition to an exclusive collection of vitreographs produced at Harvey Littleton's Studio in Western North Carolina.
-Chandelier, is presented as a companion to the chandelier currently on exhibit at the Biltmore Estate (May through October 2018).
+Momentum Gallery will be exhibiting select glass pieces by Dale Chihuly in addition to an exclusive collection of vitreographs produced at Harvey Littleton's Studio in Western North Carolina.
+Chandelier, reflects the artist's series in glass which Chihuly has revisited since his ambitious Chihuly Over Venice project in 1996.
+Experience this series in glass at Chihuly at Biltmore, on exhibit through October 2018.

 Dale Chihuly (b.1941) is a multi disciplinary American artist with an extensive history in the field of studio glass.
 He is known worldwide for his creation of large scale environmental installations.
 He also creates sculptures for personal collections, paints, and has made prints and vitreographs based upon his noted work.
-As a pioneer in his primary medium, he cofounded the Pilchuk School of Glass in Seattle.
+As a pioneer in his primary medium, he cofounded the Pilchuck School of Glass in Washington state.

 Chihuly's art appears in permanent personal, corporate, and museum collections all over the world, including in the United States, Canada, England, Singapore, and in the Middle East.